ssq0-0/Lisk/README.md

 ### Modules (`modules`)

 - Oku.
-Dex swaps.
+Random dex swaps.
 - Ionic.
 Supply, repay + withdraw, borrow.
 - Relay.
-Bridge from other L2 chains to LISK.
+Bridge ETH from other L2 chains to LISK.
 - Top Checker.
+Makes a request to the platform and checks your rank+place+date of last updated information
 - Task Performer.
+Collects points for completed tasks on the platform
 - Daily checker.
+Makes a daily check on the platform
 - Version control.

 ### For additional assistance or troubleshooting, refer to the official documentation or reach out via [support channel](https://t.me/cheifssq).